owencraston/COMP3000/README.md

 - assignment 2,3 do not work

 #### Assignment 4 - 10
-- These assignments was written for linix kernal 4.4 +
+- These assignments was written for linux kernel 4.4 +

 ##### Grades and feedback
 - Please keep in mind how tired I was when writing most of ths code ;)